patrickd12345/bookiji/src/components/README.md

 - Components are lightweight and focused
 - Minimal re-renders through proper state management
 - Efficient state updates with hooks
+- Dynamic imports for client-side only components (ShepherdTour)

 ### **Bundle Size**
 - Each component is independently importable
 - No unnecessary dependencies
 - Removed unused imports
+- Optimized for Next.js 15 and React 19

 ## 🔄 Maintenance Guidelines